 widening of the ducts of the breast, often related to breast inflammation called periductal mastitis.
 Duct ectasia is benign (not cancer).
 Symptoms of this condition can include nipple discharge, swelling, retraction of the nipple, or a lump that can be felt.

 -ma in sy

 also called DCIS and intraductal carcinoma.
 A condition in which cancer cells are in lining of the milk passages (ducts) but have not grown through the duct walls into the nearby tissue.
 This is a highly curable pre-cancer (or non-invasive form of breast cancer).
 It is treated with surgery sometimes combined with radiation therapy and/or hormone therapy.

 a test in which a fine plastic tube is put into the nipple of the breast and a contrast dye is injected to outline the shape of the duct.
 X-rays are then taken to see if there is a mass.
 Also called a galactogram.
 See also nipple, duct.

 one of the staging systems for colorectal cancer, which uses the letters A through C. See also staging, colorectal cancer.

-a legal document that allows you to appoint a person to make medical decisions for you if you become unable to do so for yourself in the future.
-This is a type of advanced directive.
+a legal document that lets you appoint a person to make medical decisions for you if you become unable to do so for yourself in the future.
+This is a type of advance directive.
 Compare to living will.
 See also advance directives.

 trouble swallowing or eating.

-abnormal changes of groups of cells that may lead to cancer.
+abnormal changes in groups of cells that may lead to cancer.